expertcloudconsultant/alexa-skill/working-skill-alexa-to-db.md

    - "Remove {DeletePatientNameSlot}'s birthday from the records."

 Feel free to customize these sample utterances further to match the expected user inputs for your skill.

+To enable slot filling in your Alexa skill, you can follow these steps and examples for your specific intents.
+Slot filling allows Alexa to prompt the user for missing slot values when necessary.

+1. **AddNewPatientIntent**: For the "AddNewPatientIntent," you can add slots for the patient's first name, day of birth, month of birth, and year of birth.

+   - PatientFirstNameSlot (required): This slot should capture the patient's first name.
+   - day (required): Slot for the day of birth.
+   - month (required): Slot for the month of birth.
+   - year (required): Slot for the year of birth.

+   Sample Utterances:
+   - "Add a new patient named {PatientFirstNameSlot}."
+   - "I want to add a new patient named {PatientFirstNameSlot} born on {day} {month} {year}."

+2. **SpecifyPatientNameIntent**: No additional slot is needed for this intent since it only captures the patient's first name.

+   Sample Utterances:
+   - "The patient's name is {PatientNameSlot}."

+3. **SpecifyPatientBirthdayIntent**: For the "SpecifyPatientBirthdayIntent," you can add slots for the day, month, and year of birth.

+   - day (required): Slot for the day of birth.
+   - month (required): Slot for the month of birth.
+   - year (required): Slot for the year of birth.

+   Sample Utterances:
+   - "The patient was born on {day} {month} {year}."
+   - "Set the patient's birthdate to {day} {month} {year}."

+4. **CheckPatientBirthdayIntent**: You can add a slot for the patient's first name to specify which patient's birthday to check.

+   - PatientFirstNameSlot (required): Slot for the patient's first name.

+   Sample Utterances:
+   - "What is the birthday of {PatientFirstNameSlot}?"
+   - "Tell me the birthdate for {PatientFirstNameSlot}."

+5. **DeleteSpecificPatientBirthdayIntent**: You can add a slot for the patient's name to specify which patient's birthday to delete.

+   - DeletePatientNameSlot (required): Slot for the patient's name.

+   Sample Utterances:
+   - "Delete the birthday for {DeletePatientNameSlot}."
+   - "Remove {DeletePatientNameSlot}'s birthday from the records."

+By configuring these slots and their types in your Alexa skill's interaction model, Alexa will automatically prompt the user for missing slot values when the user's request is incomplete.
+Ensure that you also provide appropriate prompts for each slot to guide the user in providing the required information.